josh-richardson/odyssey/README.md

 Odyssey
 ======================

-Odyssey is a Windows application designed to force you to focus on writing.
+Odyssey is an application designed to force you to focus on writing.
 It is a simple RichText editor which allows you to configure a time or a word-count goal, and allows you to lock yourself out of any other application until the goal is complete.

 <p align="center">
   <img src="https://i.imgur.com/8XEZhXx.png" alt="Odyssey configuration window" />